jillmpla/linuxkernelproject/README.md

 - Linux kernel supports loadable device drivers / kernel modules.
 These can be added at runtime and can be added without recompiling the entire kernel.
 They are particularly useful when developing for the kernel and debugging the kernel while the kernel is live.
 - After building the C program available in this GitHub, it can be loaded to create a new "pseudo"-file under /proc.
 - Current developer / development status can be written and read via the command-line / user-space, helping to keep track of what part of the kernel was last worked on, when it was last worked on, and who last worked on it.
-- <i>Project could be repurposed to keep track of other information relevant while the Linux OS/kernel is running.</i>
+- <i>Project can easily be repurposed to keep track of other information relevant while the Linux OS/kernel is running.</i>

 Please view powerpoint (Linux.pptx file) for further details on the project.